-Then, by the constraints in \Cref{lemma:invalid_comb_struct}, $x(\delta(H_i)) = \abs{\alpha_i}$ since edges in $H_i$ can only exit through some teeth $T_j$ with $j \in \alpha_i$, and they must exit with weight $1$.
+Then, by the constraints in \Cref{l:invalid_comb_struct}, $x(\delta(H_i)) = \abs{\alpha_i}$ since edges in $H_i$ can only exit through some teeth $T_j$ with $j \in \alpha_i$, and they must exit with weight $1$.
 Therefore, it follows that

 Since at least one of the $\alpha_i$ must be odd, this gives us a smaller comb on which the solution violates the comb inequality, contradicting minimality of $H$. \end{proof} \begin{lemma} Any comb violated by $x$ must contain an edge of weight $1/2$ inside it. \end{lemma} \begin{proof} Suppose not.
-Note that edges exiting the handle exit through a tooth, so all of them must have weight $1$ by \Cref{lemma:invalid_comb_struct}.
+Note that edges exiting the handle exit through a tooth, so all of them must have weight $1$ by \Cref{l:invalid_comb_struct}.
 Since all the edges intersecting the handle have weight $1$, we can split the handle into connected components, which are paths.
 Note that each path contributes exactly $2$ to $x(\delta(H))$, and thus $x(\delta(H))$ must be even, which contradicts that $x(\delta(H)) = t$ is odd. \end{proof}

 \begin{definition} For any set $S$, define $E(S,n)$ to be the size of the smallest set $T \supseteq S$ such that $x(\delta(T)) \le n$. \end{definition} Note that $x(\delta(T_i)) = 2$ and $x(\delta(H)) = t$.
 Hence, a handle can only contain sets that have small $E(S,t)$ values and a tooth can only contain sets that have small $E(S,2)$ values.